 Here are the specifications of the two models that will help firms choose according to their specific requirements:

 Augmentation outsourcing firms allow enterprises to assess their needs and hire employees according to the project requirements.
 Since there is no permanent commitment to this approach, employers can flexibly add or reduce the number of employees based on any changes in requirements.
-Staff augmentation helps to zero-in on earmarked areas in order to solve a problem.
+Staff augmentation helps to zero in on earmarked areas to solve a problem.

 Below are the advantages and drawbacks of staff augmentation: